 PRB’s World Population Data Sheet is an excellent reference and data analysis tool.
 Teachers are encouraged to have their students use the Data Sheet for a variety of topics and activities.
 The following series of short activities allows students to access a wealth of data on the world, regions, and individual countries, and develop their data literacy skills and knowledge of geography.
-Two versions of this lesson plan are available for download: a Word doc and a PowerPoint.
+Two versions of this lesson plan are available for download: a Word document and a PowerPoint presentation.

 One class period for each activity.

 Population size, birth rate, death rate, GNI, infant mortality rate, total fertility rate, life expectancy, age distribution.

 - All activities: Using the 2021 World Population Data Sheet (PDF: 2.5MB)

 - Activity 2: County Profile Worksheet (PDF: 23KB)

 - Activity 3: Country Outline Map (PDF: 94KB) Country outline maps for classroom use, including those for individual world regions, may be found online in a number of places.

 ACTIVITY 1: PRB’S WORLD POPULATION DATA SHEET AT A GLANCE